Shanascloud/Terraformproject/Terraform_notes.md

-# How to insatll terrafrom
+# How to install terrafrom
 https://www.terraform.io/downloads

 # Need to insatll aws cli